Car Collision Speed Calculator

 Being hit by a car at 20 mph can result in injuries ranging from minor bruises and cuts to more severe injuries like fractures or concussions.
 The severity of the injuries depends on factors such as the point of impact, the size of the vehicle, and the age and health of the pedestrian.

-See also Bitrate to Upload Speed Calculator
+See also Time Dilation Speed of Light Calculator

 Can you get whiplash at 30 mph?